hannotify/pattern-matching-small-enhancement-or-major-feature/sections/1-pattern-matching-for-instanceof.md

 This is a *type pattern* (mark with mouse).

-And it does 3 things at the same time:
+And it does all 3 things at the same time:

 1. testing
 2. conditional extraction